ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/mouseinput.markdown

-Along with the keyboard and gamepads, the mouse is a common channel of providing user input to a Zero project.
+Along with the keyboard and gamepads, the mouse is a common channel of providing user input to a Zilch project.
 Mouse controls are easy to set up, but there are a few different input styles to consider.

  #  Using the Mouse